kumahq/kuma-website/docs/docs/dev/deployments/multi-zone.md

 Communication will still work but changes will not be reflected on existing data plane proxies.
 :::

-### Communication between Global and Zone control-plane failing
+### Communication between Global and Zone control plane failing

-This can happen with mis-configuration or network connectivity issues between control-planes.
+This can happen with misconfiguration or network connectivity issues between control planes.

-* Operations inside the zone will happen correctly (dataplane proxies can join and leave and all configuration will be updated and sent correctly).
+* Operations inside the zone will happen correctly (data plane proxies can join, leave and all configuration will be updated and sent correctly).
-* Policy changes will not be propagated to the zone control-plane.
+* Policy changes will not be propagated to the zone control plane.
-* Zone ingress and dataplane changes will not be propagated to the global control-plane.
+* `ZoneIngress`, `ZoneEgress` and `Dataplane` changes will not be propagated to the global control plane:
     * The global inventory view of the data plane proxies will be outdated (this only impacts observability).
-    * Remote zones will not see new services registered inside this zone
+    * Other zones will not see new services registered inside this zone.
-    * Remote zones will not see services no longer running inside this zone
+    * Other zones will not see services no longer running inside this zone.
-    * Remote zones will not see changes in number of instances of each service running in the local zone.
+    * Other zones will not see changes in number of instances of each service running in the local zone.
-* Global control-plane will not send changes to other zone-ingress to the zone
+* Global control plane will not send changes from other zone ingress to the zone:
-    * Local data plane proxies will not see new services registered in other zones
+    * Local data plane proxies will not see new services registered in other zones.
-    * Local data plane proxies will not see services no longer running in other zones
+    * Local data plane proxies will not see services no longer running in other zones.
     * Local data plane proxies will not see changes in number of instances of each service running in other zones.
+* Global control plane will not send changes from other zone ingress to the zone.

 ::: tip
 Note that both local and cross-zone application traffic is not impacted by this failure case.